Table of Contents

 Introduction – How to get the Same Period Last Year to Date in Power BI

 Microsoft Power BI has an inbuilt Time Intelligence function, SAMEPERIODLASTYEAR, to return a table that contains a column of dates shifted one year back in time from the dates in the specified dates column, in the current context.
-But this function has some limitations and does not return the exact date range in some scenarios.
+However, this function may have certain limitations and may not always return the precise date range in some situations.

-In this post, we will discuss the limitation and find the solution so that this Time Intelligence function can return the date range accurately to calculate the performance metrics.
+In this article, we will discuss the limitation of SAMEPERIODLASTYEAR and find the solution so that this Time Intelligence function can return the date range accurately to calculate the performance metrics.

 dates – A column containing dates.

 The dates argument in SAMEPERIODLASTYEAR can be any of the following: